Learn

 ND Department of Commerce Workforce Development

-Offers a greater understanding of the local, cultural, and familial needs on the Indian Nation, along with a broad understanding of the business and college environment off Native lands.
+Offers information of the local, cultural, and familial needs of the Indian Nation while DVR offers information of the business and college environment off the native lands.

 TRIO